TharinduWijayarathna/Laravel-MeliiSearch/README.md

-# Melli Search - Laravel + MeiliSearch
+# MeiliSearch - Laravel + MeiliSearch

 A simple Laravel application with MeiliSearch integration for fast, powerful search functionality.